Young men beaten, shaved by RSF in Kutum, North Darfur

 Members of the Rapid Support Forces (RSF), Sudan’s main government militia, assaulted a group of young men in Kutum market in North Darfur on Thursday.

-Yahya Khamis, activist member of the Forces for Freedom and Change in Kutum told Radio Dabanga that the RSF militiamen seized young men at the market of Kutum “apparently without no reason.
+Yahya Khumus, activist member of the Forces for Freedom and Change in Kutum told Radio Dabanga that the RSF militiamen seized young men at the market of Kutum “apparently without no reason.

-“They beat some of them severely and shaved the heads of others by force,” Khamis said.
+“They beat some of them severely and shaved the heads of others by force,” Khumus said.

 According to the activist, “The purpose of these actions is to provoke young people in the area, so that they will stage a demonstration.
 The militiamen can then shoot at them as they like.”